High-contrast random composites: homogenisation framework and new spectral phenomena: Abstract

 \section{Abstract}

 We develop a framework for multiscale analysis of elliptic operators with high-contrast random coefficients.
 For a general class of such operators, we provide a detailed spectral analysis of the corresponding homogenised limit operator.
-By combining stochastic techniques with operator theory, we link objects defined on an abstract probability space to their counterparts in the physical space.
-In particular, we show that the key characteristics of the limit operator can be obtained from a single ``typical'' realisation in the physical space.
 Under some lenient assumptions on the configuration of the random inclusions, we fully characterise the limit of the spectra of the high-contrast operators in question, which unlike in the periodic setting is shown to be different to the spectrum of the homogenised operator.
-Introducing a new notion of {\it statistically relevant limiting spectrum}, we describe the connection between these two sets.
+Introducing a new notion of the {\it relevant limiting spectrum}, we describe the connection between these two sets.

 0.15cm

 {\bf Keywords:} Stochastic homogenisation $\cdot$ Spectrum $\cdot$ Random media $\cdot$ High contrast

 0.15cm